PS Gem: Life on the Lower Murray

 The Gem arrived at Wentworth on 30 September 1878, and proceeded to travel regularly between there and Blanchetown.
 This route was adjusted by January 1879, the Gem then offering a regular service between Wentworth and Morgan (where the railway line from Adelaide had recently opened).
 The ownership of the Gem was transferred in April 1879 to Captain Hugh King (later known as 'The Grand Old Man of the River'), with whom a fortnightly trip from Wentworth to Wilcannia by the Darling River was introduced.
-King and fellow owners W L Reid and H Reid, trading as Hugh King and Company's Line of River Steamers, felt that the vessel had the potential to be a fine, large passenger steamer, though alterations would be necessary.
+King and fellow owners W L Reid and R T Reid, trading as Hugh King and Company's Line of River Steamers, felt that the vessel had the potential to be a fine, large passenger steamer, though alterations would be necessary.
 By 10 February 1882, the Gem had reportedly passed through Mannum on her way to Goolwa, where she would "be cut in two and forty feet more in length put into her, which... [would] make her of a very much lighter draught".
 Upon arriving at yards of W Gordon and Son, the Gem was cut in half, with each end being dragged apart by bullock teams.
 With the addition forty feet added to the centre, the new length of the vessel was 133 ft 6 in.
 During this transformation, full passenger accommodation was also added.

 When the Gem was relaunched on 22 June 1882, she became the longest paddle steamer on the Murray River.
 The vessel returned to her regularly route between Morgan and Wentworth, though this was extended in 1888 following the establishment of the settlement of Mildura.
 She was able to offer this service only from June to December, remaining laid up due to low river levels for the remainder of the year.
 During Captain King's time at the helm of the vessel, the Gem suffered no serious accidents.

 In November 1888, the Gem was acquired by a partnership of Captain King and C Chaffey, who a month later formed the River Murray Navigation Company.
 The Gem joined a fleet including its sister Ruby, the PS Ellen, and other paddle steamers.
 Under this new ownership, the Gem continued her regular cruising between Morgan, Wentworth and Mildura.
 Though essentially a passenger vessel, the paddle steamer still shared in the carriage of goods.
 In August 1895, the Gem was carrying an average of 200 bales of wool per trip between rural stations and the rail head at Morgan.
 In 1895 The River Murray Navigation Company went in to liquidation, leaving King the Gem's sole owner.
 In late December 1903, the Gem suffered an accident when the rudder chain jammed, resulting in the vessel running at full speed into a gum tree on the Victorian bank.
 A portion of the guard rails and houses on the port side were damaged, though no one was injured.